wbandabarragan/physics-teaching-data/README.md

 # Physics Teaching Data Repository

-This is an online repository that contains files with data I use for teaching physics courses at the University.
+This is an online repository that contains files with data I use for teaching physics courses at Yachay Tech University.

 I have organised the repository in folders as N-dimensional data: